2025 Bijapur clash

 The 2025 Bijapur clash was a significant encounter between Indian security forces and Maoist insurgents in the Indravati National Park, Bijapur district, Chhattisgarh, India.
-On February 9, 2025, acting on intelligence reports of a large Maoist gathering, a combined force of approximately 650 security forces personnel caried out an operation in the densely forested region.
+On February 9, 2025, acting on intelligence reports of a large Maoist gathering, a combined force of approximately 650 security forces personnel carried out an operation in the densely forested region.

 The ensuing gunfight resulted in the deaths of at least 31 Maoist rebels and two security personnel, marking it as the deadliest encounter for the rebels in 2025.
 Two additional security personnel sustained injuries during the clash.
 Afterwards the security forces recovered many weapons.

 Background

 The Indravati National Park has historically served as a stronghold for Maoist activities due to its extensive forest cover, spanning approximately 2,799 square kilometers.

 Incident

 The security forces, which included the District Reserve Guards (DRG) and Special Task Forces (STF) were sent to the area after a tip-off about a large group of Maoists moving in the area.

 A fierce gunfight occurred from both sides and after the encounter, the bodies of 31 Maoists were found in the area, but police suggested there could be more killed, and a search operation was launched.
 Security forces also sustained casualties including one DRG personnel and one STF personnel killed and 2 others injured.

 The Security Forces recovered many weapons including AK-47 ('Kalashnikov') assault rifles, Indian made INSAS rifles, self-loading rifles (SLRs), grenade launchers and explosives from the site.

 The incident is part of a series of confrontations in Chhattisgarh, reflecting the persistent challenges posed by the Maoist insurgency in central India.